 This project, led by The Spark Arts For Children, worked with Leicester City Council to run music-making sessions in children’s centres and nurseries across the city.
 Many of the children who took part are from low-income families and/or have English as a second language.
 The project helped them develop vital language and listening skills, and the music leaders also worked with parents and teachers to pass on the confidence and ideas to continue music-making beyond the sessions.
 Photos by Pamela Raith.

-A group of young refugees worked with music leaders from one of our strategic partner organisations, The Garage, to make this awesome music video.
+A group of young refugees worked with music leaders from The Garage to make this awesome music video.
 The group came together at New Routes Integration, an organisation which supports migrant and refugee individuals and communities in Norfolk.
 Their track’s called Far Away and is inspired by the sense of freedom they’ve felt since settling in Norwich.